covcom/205CDE/01 Codeanywhere IDE/README.md

 ## Advanced: set up local web servers

-Brackets enables you to edit and preview HTML files locally.
+Now you can edit and preview HTML files locally.
 But you'll need to setup a web server to view dynamic contents.
 You don't need it right now, but you'll need it later during the module.

 Unfortunately, the university policy doesn't allow you to install any software on ITS machines yourself, so you'll have to do it on your own machines.
 But it's important you install and configure a web server yourself.